 Extensive assessments are difficult and take time and patience.
 But if done correctly, they could provide:

-In addition to providing information during program start-up, community and labor market assessments performed on a regular basis are also valuable for existing programs.
-When placement rates begin to drop, employers’ needs begin to shift, or community interest begins to dwindle, periodic assessments help align program, industry, and community needs.
+In addition to providing information during program start-up, community and labor market assessments that are performed on a regular basis are also valuable for existing programs.
+If placement rates begin to drop, employers’ needs begin to shift, or community interest begins to dwindle, periodic assessments help align program, industry, and community needs.